Degenerative Disc Disease Or Degenerated Disc Treatment

 - The Nucleus Pulposus

-But when there are degrative changes, these specialized structures can tear.
+But when there are degenerative changes, these specialized structures can tear.
 Once torn, it can lead to a slipped disc of varying severity.
-Hence, the importance of periodic chiropractic checkups for kids and adults.
+Hence, it is essential to conduct periodic chiropractic check-ups for kids and adults.

 The Nucleus Pulposus is the inner layer of the disc resembling a soft, jelly-like substance.
-It has high water content, which enables it to sustain the downward pressure while standing and sitting.
-Its function is to bear and carry the weight of the body and act as a “pivot-point” which allows for movements.
-Unlike the Annulus Fibrosis, the Nucleus Pulposus is water rich (80%).
-Nucleus Pulposus is a gelatinous, soft, pulpy, highly elastic, and highly pressurized inner structure of a spinal disc.
-The nucleus is proportionally larger in the cervical (neck) and lumbar (lower back) due to their greater degree of mobility.
-The nucleus is the part of the disc the migrates (slips) when the annular ligaments are worn out (degenerated).
+It has high water content, which enables it to sustain downward pressure while standing and sitting.
+Its function is to bear and carry the body’s weight and act as a “pivot point,” which allows for movements.
+Unlike the Annulus Fibrosus, the Nucleus Pulposus is water-rich.
+Nucleus Pulposus is a viscous, soft, pulpy, highly elastic, and highly pressurized inner structure of a spinal disc.
+The nucleus is proportionally larger in the cervical (neck) and lumbar (lower back) due to their greater mobility degree.
+The nucleus is the part of the disc that migrates (slips) when the annular ligaments are worn out (degenerated).

-The gentle stretching and relaxing of a non-degenerated, healthy spine foster diffusion through a phenomenon called “imbibition.”
+The gentle stretching and relaxing of non-degenerated spinal discs foster diffusion through a phenomenon called “imbibition.”
 Imagine a sponge filled with water.
 When the sponge is compressed, the water is forced out.
 By removing the compressive force, water is “sucked” back into the sponge.
 Imbibition is a process through which the Nucleus Pulposus stays healthy and functional.

 In the simplest terms, this is one method through which a normal healthy disc gets the vital nutrients needed.
 The other is diffusion enhanced by a phenomenon called “Diurnal Change.”
-Our bodies have the ability to expand and compress over the course of a day.
+Our bodies can expand and compress over a day.
 During the recumbency of sleep, the loading decreases on the intervertebral discs, and as such, the spinal disc starts to swell and get bigger.
-The unopposed spinal disc starts to increase in size, resulting; in the disc absorbing fluids and increasing in volume.
+The free spinal disc starts to increase in size, resulting; in the disc absorbing fluids and increasing in volume.